EmilStenstrom/friendlybit/comments/2006-11-21-how-to-structure-large-css-files_comments.md

   comment_author_url: http://www.anotherblogger.com/2006/11/26/how-to-structure-css-files/
   comment_content: '[...]
 How to Structure CSS Files   Sometimes things come across
     my aggregator at just the right time.
-Like when I saw How to structure large CSS files via a del.icio.us feed as I&#8217;m gearing up on working on a brand new WordPress theme.  tagged as: css, del.icio.us [...]'
+Like when I saw How to structure large CSS files via a del.icio.us feed as I’m gearing up on working on a brand new WordPress theme.  tagged as: css, del.icio.us [...]'
   comment_date: '2006-11-27 00:49:58'
   comment_post_ID: '106'
   comment_type: pingback